-The Division is also examining Qwest's application to offer long-distance service under Section 271 of the Telecommunications Act of 1996.
+The Division completed its examination of Qwest's application to offer long-distance service under Section 271 of the Telecommunications Act of 1996 by providing a detailed recommendation to the FCC and U.S. Department of Justice.
 Congress passed the 1996 Act as a way to usher in a new era of competition in the local telephone market.
 Section 271 is an evaluation of whether the incumbent local phone company - in this case, Qwest - has taken all the right steps to open its network and set up processes that would enable a competitive provider to offer service in Arizona.
-The Commission makes a recommendation to the FCC and U.S. Department of Justice and the FCC will make the final decision.